Why a Balanced Approach Toward Life Is Important

 What causes detrimental skewed perceptions?
 When Adam and Eve ignored God’s guidance and sought wisdom from the knowledge of good and evil (natural experiences) (c), fear was introduced into the human consciousness.
 This new emotion began to skew their perception of everything, including the balance between natural and spiritual realities.

-Opposite from God’s intended balance, creation with all its complementary factors began to be seen as contrasts; AND’s became OR’s.
+Creation with all its complementary factors began to be seen as contrasts; AND’s became OR’s.
 The value of blends and moderates faded as contrasts became the dominant perception; white or black, right or wrong, positive or negative, good or evil.
 The complementary view of life gave way to no compromise; “you are either with me or against me.”

 God’s undying love was even questioned as they thought; we have erred, God will hurt us (d).
 Consequently, trust in God and in each other became questionable.
 Faith in our heavenly Father and His insight took a back seat to what could be seen with the natural eye and proven by natural means.